 Treatment is started for whatever problem caused the cat to stop eating in the first place, and the treatment for the liver disease is simply to get enough food into the cat to stop the mobilization of fat stores, so the liver can gradually return to normal.
 In severe cases this disease can be fatal, but most of the time syringe or tube feeding is used for as long as it takes for the liver to heal and the cat’s appetite to come back, and the cat will eventually return to normal.
 Since cats are difficult to syringe feed, and it may be necessary to do this feeding for several months, we usually place an esophageal feeding tube into the cat’s neck.
 This is a brief surgery to pass a tube into the esophagus through a small incision.
 Once sutured and bandaged in place, the tube is easy to maintain and feed soupy food through, with no pain on the part of the cat.
 Feeding through the tube takes only a few minutes two to four times a day.

-The disease is diagnosed with an ultrasound scan or a nuclear scan.
-Surgery is done to restore the blood supply to the liver.
+To distinguish between the two types of shunts, we use a blood test called Protein C. Pets must be fasted prior to drawing blood for this test.
+If the Protein C level indicates a single shunting vessel.
+We may go on to refer you to a specialist for ultrasound of the liver and surgery to place an ameroid ring.
 If surgery is successful, the pet will lead a normal and healthy life.
 If surgery is not done, the pet will probably not live a normal length of life, but how well he or she will do depends on the amount of blood supply the liver is receiving.